-Reconnect the SMP processor cable to a system unit
+Chapter 10.
+Reconnecting the SMP processor cable to a system

 You might need to reconnect this cable after adding or removing memory or processors.
 Use the procedure in this section to accomplish this task.

 When working on or around the system, observe the following precautions: